-The 3 ft. wide pre hung door came from the scrap bin at Menards for 20 bucks.
-I used a 1” pc. of alum. strapping to hold the head in place.
-The lighting proved to be just as important as prop detail.
+The door came from the scrap bin at Menards.
+I used alum. strapping to hold the animated head

-So, I mounted a white 10 watt bulb just below the chin.
-It worked perfect Fooled a lot of people!
+and mounted a 10 watt bulb just below the chin.
+It worked perfect….. looked real!

 There were 5 bats with blinking red eyes hanging from the ceiling.

-This three ft. spider sat on top of our japanese maple and had legs that moved.
+This 3ft. spider sat on top of our Japanese maple and had legs that moved.